VersuchDrei/OStim/Nemesis_Engine/mod/ostmng/behaviourdoc.md

 Annotation = Graph Event, but annotation is used to refer to events that are embedded inside animation files specifically.
 ### Graph Triggers
-`OST_EnterSceneReady` - Go into scene ready state; locks all movement except motion inside the anim itself, disables stagger and headtracking.
+`OST_EnterSceneReady` - Go into scene ready state; blocks transitions, disables stagger and headtracking.

 `OST_ExitSceneReady` - Exit scene ready state.
+Must be called on exiting scene.

 `OST_DisableFootIK` - Disable FootIK (correction of character lower body to account for slopes/slants).
 Experimental.